Wondering if the

 Is ‘Is a Family Like This Worth Keeping’ finished?

-What is the Japanese title of the manga?
+What is the Japanese title of the manga ?

 The original Japanese title is “Sonna Kazoku nara Sutechaeba?” (そんな家族なら捨てちゃえば?).
 This translates roughly to “If It’s That Kind of Family, Why Not Just Throw It Away?”.
-This title is often used on manga database sites and in community discussions when referring to the series.
+This title is often used on

 Is this manga considered a horror series?